Perso-Turkic war of 627–629: Conclusion

 After the triumph of Heraclius, Tong Yabghu hastened to resume the siege of Tbilisi and successfully stormed the city in winter.
 "With their swords raised, they advanced on the walls, and all this multitude, climbing upon each other's shoulders, rose up the walls.
 A black shadow fell upon the wobegone citizens; they were vanquished and lost their ground," Movses narrates.
 Although the Georgians surrendered without further resistance, the city was looted and its citizens were massacred.
 The Persian governor and the Georgian prince were tortured to death in the presence of Tong Yabghu.

 The Göktürks, renowned for their expertise in hand-to-hand combat, never excelled in siegecraft.
 For this reason Gumilev attributes the taking of Tbilisi to the Khazars.
 There are good reasons for believing that this success encouraged Tong Yabghu to grander designs.
 This time he planned to incorporate Aghvania into his khaganate, rather than to wield a usual campaign of plunder.
 Before returning to Suyab he instructed Böri Shad and his generals to "spare the lives of the rulers and nobles of that land, in as much as they come out to meet my son, surrender to my rule, concede their towns, castles, and trade to my troops".

-These words indicate that Tong Yabghu was eager to retain control of the westernmost portion of the Silk Road, as he tightened his grip of its other segments all the way east to China.
-In April 630 Böri Shad determined to expand his control of Transcaucasia, sent his general Chorpan Tarkhan with as few as 3,000 cavalry to invade Armenia.
+This indicates that Tong Yabghu was eager to retain control of the westernmost portion of the Silk Road, as he tightened his grip of its other segments all the way east to China.
+In April 630, Böri Shad, determined to expand his control of Transcaucasia, sent his general Chorpan Tarkhan with as few as 3,000 cavalry to invade Armenia.
 Using a characteristic ploy of nomadic warriors, Chorpan Tarkhan ambushed and annihilated a Persian force of 10,000 dispatched by Shahrbaraz to counter the invasion.